humitos/flickr-bulk-uploader/README.rst

 PhotoSets with the names: "Sunny day", "Kayak", "My camera" and "My brother's camera".

-Yes, the two las PhotoSets' names could be consider as a BUG.
-If you have another idea about how to solve it, please open a new Issue.
+Yes, the two last PhotoSets' names could be considered as a BUG.
+If you have any idea on how to solve it, please open a new Issue.

 Don't duplicate photos, please!
 -------------------------------

-If something wrong happens in the middle of the upload proccess and it stops; you can "resume" the last state running it again without uploading the same photos again. "flickr-bulk-upload.py" will check if the Photo was already uploaded in the PhotoSet before to upload it.
+If something wrong happens during the uploading proccess and it stops; you can "resume" the last state by running it again without uploading the same photos again. "flickr-bulk-upload.py" will check if the Photo was already uploaded in the PhotoSet before to upload it.